Understanding blockchain state and transactions

 - The state executes the query and returns the result to Rell.

-- Rell provides the user with the result containing all books from the state.
+- Rell provides the user with the results containing all books from the state.

-Now, let's move on to querying the blockchain for all transactions.
+Now, let’s move on to querying the blockchain for transactions.

-The next part is to show how we can query the blockchain and fetch all transactions that have led up to the current dapp table state.
+The next step is to show how we can query the blockchain and fetch all transactions that have led up to the current DApp table state.

-We can do this by defining the necessary data structures and queries.
+We can accomplish this by defining the necessary data structures and queries.

 Add the following model to your src/main/entities.rell